Vladimir-Dzajic/GitHub-Repo-Finder/README.md

 # GitHub Repo Finder

-Find a repo and sort the results by name, rating and ascending und descending!
+Find a repo and sort the results by name, rating, ascending and descending!

 ## Getting Started